University of Denver

 The University of Denver (DU) is a private research university in Denver, Colorado, United States.
-Founded in 1864, it has an enrollment of approximately 5,700 undergraduate students and 7,200 graduate students.
+Founded in 1864, it had an enrollment of approximately 6,600 undergraduate students and 6,200 graduate students in 2024.
 It is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
 The 125 acre main campus is a designated arboretum and is located five miles (8 km) south of downtown Denver.